Exploring the coast

 Follow the coast path east along the top of the seawall, looking (and listening) for curlew, oystercatchers, and other shore birds feeding on the mudflats at low tide.
 There are great views across the estuary west towards the islands of Flat Holm and Steep Holm, south towards the Somerset coast, and east towards the great span of the Prince of Wales Bridge.

 As you head east, you will pass Coldharbour Pill, Magor Pill, and Collister Pill, where freshwater is discharged from the Levels into the estuary.
 Magor Pill was the site of a medieval port called Abergwaitha.
-Although nothing now remains, in 1994, a 13th century boat was discovered buried in the mud 500m offshore.
+Although nothing now remains, in 1994, a 13th century boat, now called the Magor Pill Boat, was discovered buried in the mud 500m offshore.

 Alongside Collister Pill runs a section of medieval seawall that divided the protected farmland to the west from Caldicot Moor, which remained open to the sea until the 1850s.
 The land to the east of the Pill is noticeably higher than the land to the west.